Skip to main content

 Can these frameworks work for non-PE companies?

 Yes.
 The frameworks are the same.
 The difference for PE is urgency and accountability.
 PE hold periods create a forcing function.
-Non-PE companies can use the same frameworks but often need more discipline to maintain the cadence without the board pressure.
+Non-PE companies can use the same frameworks but often need more discipline to maintain the cadence without the same board pressure.

 Dhaval Shah